guireibar/teamcity-documentation/topics/view-build-results.md

 * __Artifacts__: browse and download the build artifacts.
 * __Parameters__: see what parameters' values were passed into this build.

 The set of displayed tabs depends on the build's specifics (see [more information](working-with-build-results.md) on the default tabs).
 Some of them are displayed only if a certain feature is enabled.
 For example, if you add the [Docker Support](docker-support.md) feature to a build, the __Docker Info__ tab will appear in its results.

-You can also add [custom charts](custom-chart.md) using XML.
+You can also add a tab with [custom charts](custom-chart.md) using XML.

 ## View Build Log